 Yes, we love California Wine Country.
 We really do.
 But, oh, the traffic.
 The tour buses, the elbow-to-elbow tasting rooms.
 The $450 per night hotel rooms.
 Lucky for us, enterprising, talented winemakers have done something completely brilliant.
 They bring grapes--those outstanding, juicy, berry-ish reds as well as bright whites from famous wine lands--to the shores of Oakland.
 They blend, barrel and bottle them here.
 They get to name them -- The Day Job, Les Enfants Terribles and The Imposter -- to reflect their Oakland roots.
 We get to drink them.
 Thank you, Oakland winemakers.

 Explore The Trail

 One of the easiest ways to see three to four wineries is on the East Bay Winery Bike Tour.
 You push off at Jack London Square for a full-day adventure that includes a picnic lunch and stops at three to four wineries.

 10 Clay St

-Just feet off the Oakland Ferry Terminal, you will find a true urban gem that attracts fans from around the world that enjoy the unique, relaxed atmosphere and wide variety of California sourced Zinfadels, Pinots, Chardonnays, and other Rhone varietals.
+Just feet off the Oakland Ferry Terminal, you will find a true urban gem that attracts fans from around the world that enjoy the unique, relaxed atmosphere and wide variety of California sourced Zinfidels, Pinots, Chardonnays, and other Rhone varietals.
 Located in the heart of Jack London Square's dining and entertainment scene.
 Enjoy a tasting, have a glass, or share a bottle with your friends while enjoying the waterfront seating with a breathtaking view of the bay.

 3rd and Broadway